dotnet/smartcomponents/docs/configure-openai-backend.md

         .WithInferenceBackend<OpenAIInferenceBackend>();
     ```

+## Using Azure OpenAI or OpenAI endpoints

-* Configure API keys by adding a block similar to the following at the top level inside `appsettings.Development.json`:
+* Configure API keys by adding the following configuration values:

+    > WARNING: Do not store the API key in **appsettings.json** or similar files that may get added to source control, as this may expose your API key to others.
+Instead, follow [best practices for safe handling of secrets](https://learn.microsoft.com/aspnet/core/security/app-secrets) during development and in production.
+Consider configuring the API key using the [Secret Manager](https://learn.microsoft.com/aspnet/core/security/app-secrets#secret-manager) tool during development or use the `SmartComponents__ApiKey` environment variable in a secure environment.

     ```json
     "SmartComponents": {